sujannepal1/Python-Snippets/README.md

 # Python-Snippets
-Python snippets for Practice, reuse, and automation in life.
+Python snippets for Practice, reuse, and automation of things that are useful in life.